needle-mirror/com.unity.2d.animation/Documentation~/2DIK.md

 The __IK Manager 2D__ component controls the __IK Solvers__ in the hierarchy.
 Add the Manager component to the highest bone in the hierarchy, commonly referred to as the *Root* bone.

-1. In this example, add the component to *PlunkahG* as it is the *Root* bone in the hierarchy:
+1. In this example, add the component to *Plunkah* as it is the *Root* bone in the hierarchy:
    ![](images/2D_IK_Image1.png)